Scuba Diving in Thailand

 Discovery Dives, designed for those who first want to feel what its like being weightless under the water is also available.
-A short 2 hour or so crash course is given where after you can simply walk in from the beach with a certified instructor and get the feel of it before committing to full training.
+A short 2 hour crash course is offered where after you can simply walk in from the beach with a certified instructor and get the feel of it before committing to full training.

 Richelieu Rock, one of the most popular dive sites in South-East Asia, is part of the Surin National Marine Park, located approximately 18 kilometers east of the islands themselves and just barely exposed at the lowest of tides.
 It is situated 200 kilometers north-west of Phuket and 70 km from Khao Lak.